agbales/dynamodb-converter/README.md

 ## Converting JavaScript objects --> DyanmoDB

-This repo provides examples of basic transforamtions of Javascript objects or JSON files to prepare them for DynamoDB putItem or batchWriteItem requests.
+Examples of transforamtions of Javascript objects or JSON files for DynamoDB putItem or batchWriteItem requests.
 It also shows how to convert DynamoDB records into JS objects.

 ## Examples

-Object & Record Conversion
+**Object & Record Conversion**

 1. JS Object --> DyanmoDB record
 2. DynamoDB record --> JS Object

-Writing to Dynamo
+**Writing to Dynamo**

 3. PutItem (optional UUID)
 4. BatchItemWrite from Array (optional UUID)